mmbman/Katagiri/1980-07-01-Karma-Twelve-Chains-Of-Causation.md

+---
+title: "Karma: Twelve Chains of Causation"
+description: July 1, 1980 Dharma Talk by Dainin Katagiri Roshi
+---

 [Previous](1980-05-08-Blue-Cliff-Record-Case-4-Talk-1) \|
 [Home](index#karma-twelve-chains-of-causation) \|
 [Next](1980-07-02-Karma-Where-Karma-Originates)

----
-# Karma: Twelve Chains of Causation
-## July 1, 1980 Dharma Talk by Dainin Katagiri Roshi
-#### Transcribed by Kikan Michael Howard

 **This transcript is still in rough draft form.**

 Listen:
 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/karma-twelve-chains-of-causation" target="_blank">Original Recording</a> \|
 <a class="nr-custom-trigger">NaturalReader</a>

+---

 (The online audio of this first talk is only about five minutes long: apparently the first side of the tape was blank.
 Very unfortunate.
 However, the talk from the following day appears after this one.)